-Day 1 Meet your group and guides at the trailhead in the Tahoe National Forest before setting off for your adventure in the Sierra Nevada, and our campsite near an idyllic creek.
+Day 1 Meet at Tahoe National Forest before setting off for our campsite.

 Although we do our very best to adhere to the schedule listed above, this itinerary is subject to change for numerous reasons beyond our control including weather and terrain conditions.
 This trip is operated rain or shine.

 Contact REI Adventures prior to purchasing your airline tickets to confirm that the trip has the minimum number of participants required to operate.

 Professional instruction and guiding; three nights tent camping at primitive backcountry campsite in 2-person tents; meals as noted in the daily itinerary; campsite and permit fees.

 Transportation from your hometown to group meeting point; insurance of any kind; alcoholic beverages; guide gratuities and items of a personal nature.
 Participants over the age of 21 may bring alcoholic beverages of choice in suitable backpacking containers, no glass please.

 Sacramento California, 90 miles, 1.75 hrs; or Reno Nevada, 61 miles, 1.25 hrs.

 There is no reliable transfer service from any airport to our meeting place.
 Anticipate renting a car if flying in for this weekend getaway.